Creating artworks for our built environment has always been my passion...

 Four mosaic artist who continually inspire are shown here:–

-So starting at the beginning, I was lucky enough to be born in Woolwich, in South East London, which is a great place.
+So starting at the beginning, I was lucky enough to be born in Woolwich, in South East London.
+My father was a docker and Trade Union activist and my mother a potter and textile artist.
+I still live in this area and Woolwich is my second passion after art.
 If I ever want a career change I would become a tourist guide for Woolwich.

 Colouring in and sticking was always the only thing I was good at and soon I was heading off to study fine art.
 I first attended Camberwell school of Art, then St Martins and Hornsey Colleges of Art in London.

-When I finished art college in 1985 I knew I wanted to work on the street, always thought I’d end up in the gutter :)))
+When I finished art college in 1985 I knew I wanted to work in the public realm.

 I initially began working as a mural artist for a project for Haringey Hospitals and spent two years painting murals there.
 Following on from that project I founded Haringey Mural Workshop.
 At the same time I served on the executive of Haringey Arts Council for two years and worked closely with many different community groups.